carpentries-incubator/Natural-language-processing/episodes/02-wordVectors.md

 ### Preprocessing Text

-NLP models work by learning the statistical regularities within the constituent parts of the language (i.e, letters, digits, words and sentences) in a text.
-Text contains also other types of information that humans find useful to convey meaning.
-To signal pauses, give emphasis and convey tone, for instance, we use punctuation.
-Articles, conjunctions and prepositions also alter the meaning of a sentence.
-The machine does not know the difference among all of these linguistic units, as it treats them all as equal.

 We have already done some basic data pre-processing in the introduction.
 Here we will analyze with more detail the most common pre-processing steps when dealing with structured data.
 Whether you need to perform certain steps will depend on your task at hand.
 This is analogue to the data cleaning and sanitation step in any Machine Learning task.

-In the case of linguistic data, we are interested in getting rid of unwanted components (such as rare punctuation or formatting characters) that can confuse a model.
-As we already know, an NLP library such as SpaCy comes in handy to deal with the preprocessing of text, here is the list of the recommended (always optional!) steps:
+We can perform the data cleaning ourselves but, as we already know, an NLP library such as SpaCy comes in handy to deal with the preprocessing of text, here is the list of the recommended (always optional!) steps:

 -   **Tokenization:** splitting strings into meaningful/useful units.
 This step also includes a method for "mapping back" the segments to their character position in the original string.
 -   **Lowercasing:** removing uppercases to e.g. avoid treating "Dog" and "dog" as two different words
 -   **Punctuation and Special Character Removal:** if we are interested in *content only,* we can filter out anything that is not alphanumerical.
 We can also explicitly exclude symbols that are just noise in our dataset.
 Note that getting rid of punctuation can significantly change meaning!
 A special mention is that new lines are a character in text, sometimes we can use them in our benefit (for example to separate paragraphs) but many times they are just noise.
 -   **Stop Word Removal:** as we've seen, the most frequent words in texts are those which contribute little semantic value on their own: articles ('the', 'a' , 'an'), conjunctions ('and', 'or', 'but'), prepositions ('on', 'by'), auxiliary verbs ('is', 'am'), pronouns ('he', 'which'), or any highly frequent word that might not be of interest in several *content only* related tasks.
 A special case is the word 'not' which carries the significant semantic value of negation.
 -   **Lemmatization:** although it has become less frequent, normalizing words into their *dictionary form* can help to focus on relevant aspects of text.
 Think how "eating", "ate", "eaten" are all a variation of the verb "eat".

+In the case of this episode, we are interested in preparing the data for training Word2Vec models.
+This means we are interested on having vectors for content words only, so even though our preprocessing will unfortunately loose a lot of the original information, in exchange we will be able manipulate the most relevant conceptual words as individual numeric representations.
+Therefore the preprocessing includes: loading the text, tokenizing, lowercasing words, removing punctuation, lemmatizing words and removing stop words.
+Let's apply this step by step on a longer text.
+In this case, because we are learning the process, our corpus will be only one book but in reality we would like to train a network with thousands of them.
+We will use the Frankenstein book to train a model of word vectors according to this book.

 ::: callout
 -   Preprocessing approaches affect significantly the quality of the training when working with word embeddings.
 For example, [Rahimi & Homayounpour (2022)](https://link.springer.com/article/10.1007/s10579-022-09620-5) demonstrated that for text classification and sentiment analysis, the removal of punctuation and stopwords leads to higher performance.